reselbob/wisesayingswasm/README.md

 # wisesayingswasm
-A project the demonstrates how to encapsulate a microservice in to a WebAssembly binary
+A project the demonstrates how to encapsulate a microservice in to a WebAssembly binary created in Rust.